mel24ncf/Predicting-Heart-Disease-with-Logistic-Regression/README.md

 # Predicting Heart Disease with Logistic Regression - Framingham Heart Study

 ## 1. Project Overview
-In this project I build a **logistic regression model** to predict whether a patient is at risk of developing **coronary heart disease (CHD) within the next 10 years**.
+In this project I built a **logistic regression model** to predict whether a patient is at risk of developing **coronary heart disease (CHD) within the next 10 years**.
 The dataset comes from the **Framingham Heart Study**, which tracks various health indicators and lifestyle factors.

-Beyond standard model evaluation, **threshold analysis** was conducted to optimize the decision threshold, improving the balance between **precision and recall** rather than relying on the default 0.50 threshold.
-This ensures the model is fine-tuned for real-world application in heart disease risk assessment.
+Beyond standard model evaluation, **threshold analysis** was conducted to optimize the decision threshold using F1 score.
+This improves the balance between **precision and recall** rather than relying on the default 0.50 threshold, ensuring the model is fine-tuned for real-world application in heart disease risk assessment.

 ## 2. Model & Methodology
 - **Logistic Regression:** Chosen for interpretability and its effectiveness in binary classification tasks.
 - **Data Preprocessing:** Standardization of numerical features and handling of missing values with imputation.
 Pandas Profiling used for Exploratory Data Analysis.
 - **Class Imbalance Handling:** Undersampling was applied to the No CHD class to address the class imbalance.
-- **Feature Importance:** Feature importance was measured.
+- **Feature Importance:** Feature importance was calculated using the magnitude of the regression coefficients.
 - **Threshold Optimization:** Conducted an F1-score-based threshold analysis to improve classification performance.
 - **Evaluation Metrics:** Accuracy, Precision, Recall, F1-score, and ROC-AUC were analyzed to assess model performance.